SAP-samples/sme-partner-reference-application/README.md

 You can start your journey following two paths:

-1. Deploy and run the sample application as provided in this respository following the tutorial "*Deploy the Sample Application as provided in a Customer BTP Account*".
+1. Deploy and run the sample application as provided in this respository following the tutorial [Deploy the Sample Application as provided in a Customer BTP Account](./Tutorials/20-Deploy-Sample-Application.md).

 2. Re-build the application from scratch following tutorial "*Build a full-stack BTP Application with One-off Deployment in a Customer BTP Account*".